mortie23/beam-jdbc-testing/docker/README-build.md

 ### Using the gcloud CLI

 This method will do the build and push as well as create the flex template JSON file.
-However it will not successfully run in this environment.
-Kept here for reference.
+However in certain GCP setups it may not run.
+It is kept here for reference.

 ```sh
 gcloud dataflow flex-template build "gs://<storage_bucket>/dataflow/flex/hellofruit.json" \